 - Contacts – get referrals from friends, family, professors, advisers, etc.

-- Events – employer information sessions and departmental, university, and regional fairs
+- Events – employer information sessions and departmental, university, and regional career fairs

-- Online – Handshake, UW departmental websites, employer websites, internship clearinghouse sites, internet keyword searches, etc.
+- Online – Handshake, UW departmental websites, employer websites, national job and internship boards (like LinkedIn or Idealist), internet keyword searches, etc.

 Get your materials together: